mgamio/blog/_posts/2022-08-27-the-ubiquitous-language.md

 comments: false
 ---

+A *Domain* is an area of knowledge associated with a problem we are trying to solve.

+A *Domain Model* represents those aspects of a domain that are relevant to a particular problem.

 [Domain Driven Design](https://codercuy.com/domain-driven-design/){:target="_blank"} aims to build strategic software based on domain models and defines two fundamental concepts to achieve it.

-- *Bounded Context* means that within the boundary, each component of the software model has a specific meaning and does particular things.
-For example, in a shopping application, we build components to support the *Sales Context* and others to support the *Buyer Context*.
+- *Bounded Context* is a subsystem that defines a specific responsibility with an explicit boundary.
+For example, in a shopping application, we build specific components to support the *Sales Context* and others to support the *Buyer Context*.

 - The *Ubiquitous Language* reflects a language spoken among team members working in the Bounded Context.

+Using bounded contexts reduces coupling between subsystems, and we can exchange data between them via explicit [API](https://codersite.dev/documenting-rest-api-openapi3/){:target="_blank"}, avoiding dependencies.

-As developers, we need to choose appropriate names for our variables that reflect the business terms used in all communication channels during the design stage of our software model.
+As developers, we need to choose appropriate names for our variables that reflect the business terms used in all communication channels during the design stage of our domain models.

 ## Case study